CryptoSnipes/CryptoTokenSniper/README.md

 A mempool sniping bot for Ethereum that is able to scan for new liquidity adds on token launches to be able to buy a token as soon as liquidity is added in the same block.🚀

-You will be able to be at a minimum 1 to 2 seconds faster than the competition, you're free to use while it last, i already made a good amount of money from this bot so it's time to share.
+You will be able to be at a minimum 1 to 2 seconds faster than the competition.
 Enjoy!

 # HOW TO